Endometrial stromal tumours (EST) constitute <2% of all uterine tumours and <10% of uterine mesenchymal neoplasms 1.

-Adenomyosis of the uterus is a relatively common, benign uterine pathology.
+Adenomyosis is a common, benign uterine pathology.
 It is thought by many to be on the spectrum of endometriosis, with ectopic endometrial tissue in the myometrium.
-Adenomyosis may present with menorrhagia and dysmenorrhea.
-Ultrasound and MRI are imaging modalities that m...
+Adenomyosis may present with menorrhagia and dysmenorrhoea.
+Ultrasound and MRI are imaging modalities that may show characteristic f...

 An adenomyotic cyst is an extremely rare variation of cystic adenomyosis.
 The lesion consists of a large hemorrhagic cyst, which is partly or entirely surrounded by a solid wall.
 It can be entirely within the myometrium, submucosal, or subserosal and frequently is associated with symptoms of men...

 Adenosquamous cell carcinoma (ASC) of the cervix is a rare histological subtype of cervical carcinoma.

 It has components of both cervical adenocarcinoma and cervical squamous cell carcinoma.